feynman0406/feynman0406.github.io/_pages/about.md

 # Research Interest
 My general research lies in the intersection of **machine learning** & **statistics**, focused on collaboration, prediction, and interoperability.
 Here are some keywords that best describe my previous research projects:
 - Sequential Decision Making
-- Collaborative and Federated Learning
+- Collaborative Learning
 - Explainable AI

 # Education
-- Incoming PhD in Mathematics Research
+- First year PhD in Mathematics Research (Statistics section)
   - Department of Mathematics, Imperial College London.
 09/2025 - expected 09/2029
-  - Advisor: Prof. Kelly W. Zhang
+  - Advisor: Prof. Kelly W. Zhang (Co-advised by Prof. Andrew Duncan)

 - Master of Science in Applied Statistics
   - Department of Statistics, The University of Michigan, Ann Arbor.
 08/2023 - 12/2024